Book Review: Veggie Garden Remix

 For each of her recommendations, she includes information on their background, growing tips and when to harvest.
 Niki is also honest if something is challenging to grow.
 Those who live in cold climates like the author does will appreciate how she has included information on season extension for different types of crops.

-On a personal note, I was tickled to discover that I’ve grown at least a few of the crops Niki mentions: tomatillos, lemon cucumbers (haven’t we all?), ‘Sweet Dumpling’ and ‘Red Kuri’ winter squash, ‘Emerite’ beans, ‘Golden Sweet’ and ‘Sugar Magnolia’ peas, ‘Red Giant’ mustard, Mache (corn salad), Minutina, ‘New Zealand’ and Malabar spinach, as well as ‘Costata Romanesco’, ‘Sunburst’ and ‘Eight Ball’ summer squash.
+On a personal note, I was tickled to discover that I’ve grown at least a few of the crops Niki mentions.
+Those include tomatillos, lemon cucumbers, ‘Sweet Dumpling’ and ‘Red Kuri’ winter squash, ‘Emerite’ beans, ‘Golden Sweet’ and ‘Sugar Magnolia’ peas, ‘Red Giant’ mustard, Mache (corn salad), Minutina, ‘New Zealand’ and Malabar spinach, as well as ‘Costata Romanesco’, ‘Sunburst’ and ‘Eight Ball’ summer squash.
 So there’s hope for me yet!
 But there are so many vegetables I’ve never heard of.

 In the acknowledgements at the end of the book, there is a list of seed companies Niki used as sources for this diverse group of veggies and herbs.
 I can’t wait to check out their offerings to see what I can add to my own garden!